scambon/CliWrapper4J/README.md

 - Annotating the method with `@Aggregator` to aggregate the command name and the flattened parameter values (defaults to `SymbolAggregator` with <code>" "</code> if annotation omitted)

 #### Return type
+If annotated with `@ExecuteNow`, then you can add an `@Converter` to convert the `Result` into something else.
+If no `@Converter` is provided, the default  implicit behavior is to use a `ResultConverter`, which returns `Result` components or reflectively creates an instance (see JavaDoc for details).

-If the method is not annotated with `@ExecuteNow`, the method must return its interface type.
+If the method is not annotated with `@ExecuteNow`, the method must return its interface type for call chaining.

 #### Execution
 To trigger execution, use `@ExecuteNow` or `@ExecuteLater` in addition to this annotation.